textileio/go-threads/db/README.md

 #### DB Listener
 This is part of the public-api.
-Main responsibility: Notify external actors that the `DB` changed its state, with details about the change: in which model, what action (Create, Save, Delete), and wich EntityID.
+Main responsibility: Notify external actors that the `DB` changed its state, with details about the change: in which collection, what action (Create, Save, Delete), and wich EntityID.

 Listeners are useful for clients that want to be notified about changes in the